 I travelled on a Sunday afternoon out of Heathrow.
 It was a long weekend in the US.
-The flight was virtually empty!!!
-A good tip is to do something similar if there is a long weekend in the US when you are planning on travelling between London and New York.
-The American Airlines Premium Economy baggage allowance is generous but an empty flight means easy to carry on bags as well!
+The flight was virtually empty.
+A good tip is to do something similar if there is a long weekend in the US when you are planning on travelling between London and new york.

 Food and Drinks

 The main meal on American Airlines Premium Economy 777 is served about one hour from departure and then a lighter almost there offer a similar time before arrival.

 The main meal on American Airlines’ premium economy was a salad with a hot meal choice of prawns with wild rice or cauliflower mac and cheese.
 Dessert was vanilla black currant cheesecake.

 The pre-arrival was a Mediterranean salad followed by a chocolate and salted caramel pudding.
 I thought the American Airlines premium economy food was excellent.

 I chose the prawns and they were actually very nice.